 What kind of instruction will I receive as a beginning sculptor?

 “Instruction begins with group training and then moves to one-on-one instruction.
 Questions are often answered by listening in on conversations with the teacher and other students or by observing and talking with other sculptors at the camp.”
 Pat Barton

 Informative Stone Carving Handouts: Informative hand-outs are given to each student.

 Instruction on Hand Carving: The first day of training involves an introduction to the types of and the use of hand tools.
-Safety training is an important part of this training.
+Safety training is an important part of all education at camp.
 Following safety training each student may use the hand tools to work on their personal piece of limestone.
-You will learn by are experimenting with what each type of tool can do.
+You will learn by experimenting with what each type of tool can do.
 The instructors watch and continue to help students.

 Instruction on Using Power Tools: Later in the week, instruction on the type of and use of power tools is provided.
 Safety again is an important part of this training.
 After the training students are encouraged to practice and carve with the power tools.